 Pot lights in the bedroom

-Sleek, versatile, functional are 3 words you can use to describe pot lights in the bedroom.
+Sleek, versatile and functional are three words you can use to describe pot lights in the bedroom.
 Pot lights add a perfect touch to your bedroom.

 Outdoor pot lights

-Pot lights can be placed in quite a few areas outdoors as well, such as your porch, soffits, in-ground, or even in decks.
+Pot lights can be placed in quite a few outdoor areas, such as your porch, soffits, in-ground, or even in decks.
 They work best in providing the right ambiance and a level of security around your home.

 Pot lights that we offer come in sizes that range from 3.5” to 6”.